 Targeting participants who represent the different segments of the affected community will enhance public involvement efforts.
-Figure 10 contains examples of interest groups that may be present within the community, have an interest in the project, and have knowledge about the community.
+Figure 5 contains examples of interest groups that may be present within the community, have an interest in the project, and have knowledge about the community.
 The resources listed below are only a starting point, not all-inclusive.

-Figure 8 - Community Resources
+Figure 5 - Community Resources

 Elected Officials Appointed Officials

 Police Jury/Parish Commission Planning Boards

 State Representatives and Senators Historic Preservation Boards

 City Councils Citizen Advisory Committees

 Congressional Delegation Department of Transportation

 Agency Representatives Professional Organizations

 Office of Community Services Realtors

 Fish and Wildlife Commission Planners

 Department of Health and Hospitals Developers

-Department of Children and Family Services Contractors
+Dept. of Children and Family Services Contractors

 Department of Environmental Protection Bankers

 Federal Agencies Surveyors

 Regional Planning Councils Engineers

 Water Resource Agencies Attorneys

 Housing Authorities Healthcare Providers

 Special Interest Groups Business Community

 Historic/Cultural Preservation Chambers of Commerce

 Public Parking Agencies Economic Development Councils

 Bicycle/Pedestrian Advocates Major Employers

 Trail Associations Transportation Professionals

 Greenway Organizations Safety Groups

 Environmental Organizations Emergency Services

 Neighborhood Associations Trucking Associations

 Retail Associations Transit/Paratransit

 Community Development Community Safety Coalitions

 Non-Profit Organizations Tourist Industry

 Churches Convention & Tourist Bureaus

 Colleges & Universities Festival Organizers

 Community & Senior Centers Tourist Attractions

 AARP/Councils on Aging Hotel & Restaurant Associations

 Disability Advocates/ARCs

 Homeless Shelters

-Public meetings afford the community an opportunity to interact with NLCOG staff, members and other members of the public and to provide direct input to the planning process.
+Public meetings afford the community an opportunity to interact with NLCOG staff, members, and other members of the public and to provide direct input to the planning process.
 Public meetings and hearings encompass a large part of NLCOG's information sharing and public input processes.
-NLCOG seeks to follow these guidelines:

-- Types of Public Meetings Public meetings are defined as including: - Public hearings (usually a required hearing, announced via legal notice, with formal rules of participation); - Public forums (usually single-topic meetings, with or without speakers, and affording full opportunity for attendee discussion); - Public open houses (informational displays, staff available to take written or spoken comments and questions); - Modified open house meetings (including an unstructured open house portion plus a traditional meeting portion); - Board, committee and task force meetings (primarily for member participation, with public welcome and public comment period provided); or - Accessibility of Public Meetings - All public meetings shall be held in facilities accessible to the disabled and transit-dependent residents. - If a series of three or more meetings is held throughout the region to capture public input region-wide: - one or more of the meetings will be at a location served by public transportation, and - the series will include both daytime (regular business hours) and evening or weekend (non-business hours) meetings. - Five-day notice is requested of residents who require special assistance due to a disability to ensure NLCOG can accommodate all requests in a timely manner.
-If special accommodations are requested, NLCOG will provide such persons an opportunity to participate, either by providing special accommodations at the meeting site, or providing an alternative opportunity to participate. - Notification of Public Meetings (at minimum) - o Posting at the NLCOG offices. - Additional notice of meetings should be made via: - NLCOG website, - NLCOG social media,
+Public meetings are defined as including:

+- Public hearings (usually a required hearing, announced via legal notice, with formal rules of participation) - Public forums (usually single-topic meetings, with or without speakers, and affording full opportunity for attendee discussion) - Public open houses (informational displays, staff available to take written or spoken comments and questions) - Modified open house meetings (including an unstructured open house portion plus a traditional meeting portion) - Board, committee, and task force meetings (primarily for member participation, with public welcome and public comment period provided)

+All public meetings shall be held in facilities accessible to the disabled and transit-dependent residents.
+If a series of three or more meetings is held throughout the region to capture public input region-wide, one or more of the meetings will be at a location served by public transportation, and the series will include both daytime (regular business hours) and evening or weekend (non-business hours) meetings.

+Five-day notice is requested of residents who require special assistance due to a disability to ensure NLCOG can accommodate all requests in a timely manner.
+If special accommodations are requested, NLCOG will provide such persons an opportunity to participate, either by providing special accommodations at the meeting site, or providing an alternative opportunity to participate.